top of page

 What is the business benefit of being sustainable?

-1. Enhanced brand loyalty
+1. Amplified brand loyalty

-2. Increase competitive advantage
+2. Heightened competitive edge

-5. Minimise carbon risk and improve energy efficiency
+5. Diminished carbon risk, improved energy efficiency

-6. Increase employee retention and recruitment
+6. Bolstered employee retention and attraction

 What are the sustainable development goals?